ad-dycost/chemsctipts/README.md

 cosmo-rs.py [-h] --job FILE [FILE ...] --method METHOD [--solventfile FILE] [--solvent SOLVENT] [-n NTHREADS] [-v] [-c CHARGE] [--novacuum [NOVACUUM ...]] [--opt [OPT ...]]

 ```
-FILE - file name atomic coordinates (in XYZ format)
+--job - file name atomic coordinates (in XYZ format)
-METHOD - method for calculated properties in vacuum and geometry optimization
+--method - method for calculated properties in vacuum and geometry optimization
-solventfile - solvent file for calculate free energy (see ORCA6 manual, page 1027)
+--solventfile - solvent file for calculate free energy (see ORCA6 manual, page 1027)
-solvent - solvent name for calculate free energy (see ORCA6 manual, table of solvents), default water
+--solvent - solvent name for calculate free energy (see ORCA6 manual, table of solvents), default water
-CHARGE - charge of system, dafault 0
+-c - charge of system, dafault 0
-NOVACUUM - skip calculation in vacuum
+--novacuum - skip calculation in vacuum
-NTHREADS - number of thread, default 1
+-n - number of thread, default 1
-OPT - optimization geometry with use SMD and solvent from option "--solvent"
+--opt - optimization geometry with use SMD and solvent from option "--solvent"

 The script contains variables that you can override according to your own settings:
 - WORK_DIR